-Learn why IRI Voracity® is a better choice for manipulating and managing enterprise data than legacy ETL tools, specialty software products, and complex Apache® projects.
+Learn why IRI Voracity® is a better choice for manipulating and managing enterprise data than legacy ETL stacks, specialty software products, and complex Apache® projects.

-As with its constituent tools for BI/DW operations, big data processing, data and database migration, data cleansing, masking, and test data generation, IRI Voracity as an end-to-end platform itself also competes compellingly across speed, ease, versatility, and value metrics.
+As with its constituent tools for data discovery, BI/DW operations, big data processing, data and database migration, data cleansing, masking, and test data generation, IRI Voracity as an end-to-end platform itself also competes compellingly across speed, ease, versatility, and value metrics.
 Read, and then click each box for more detail.

-Voracity has the best E, T, and L performance without Hadoop, plus multiple Hadoop options for unlimited scalability.
+Voracity has the best E, T, and L performance without Hadoop, plus seamless Hadoop options for unlimited scalability.

 It's Still about Time

 Voracity users can combine: IRI Fast Extract (FACT) for VLDBs, and state-of-the-art data connectors to legacy and modern sources WITH the multi-threaded, single-pass (CoSort transformation and reporting engine AND multiple targets, including custom reports and DB load utilities (in pre-sorted, flat-file format).

 Voracity's graphical IDE (IRI Workbench) -- as well as its primary 4GL (SortCL) metadata for data definition and management -- is far easier to learn, use, and maintain than most ETL tools, MapReduce and other Apache projects, not to mention SQL, shell, and 3GL programs.
 Voracity addresses the complexity problem across multiple dimensions:

 Large enterprises have organizational complexity and need tools they can share with, and drive consistent results across, teams.
 While some tools make it hard to collaborate, Voracity has its data connections and specifications in the same place.
 Readily available metadata management hubs like Git allow teams to share, secure, track, and control that complexity in a unified way.

 Voracity's simple common, 4GL metadata -- and familiar GUI supporting it -- shrink learning curves and use existing skill sets (e.g., Eclipse, JCL, and SQL), and preclude the need to learn new ones like MapReduce, Teradata ILM, NoSQL or a legacy ETL tool with multiple UIs.

 That's especially valuable for IT teams with "lumpy" skills (where some know more than others about certain things), or in smaller resource-constrained SMB environments who cannot manage multiple metadata infrastructures.
 Voracity allows everyone to auto-enter and standardize on a common metadata framework for data discovery, integration, migration, governance, and analytics.